 In a sense, this fourth pillar encompasses all important components of a successful music career outside of talent and creative ability.
 A businessperson usually understands marketing and knows the importance of people skills.
 They know how important it is to manage their money well and grow themselves so that they can become greater leaders.

 Business also teaches you how to become a better problem-solver, and I continue to enjoy said benefits on an ongoing basis.
 When life throws things at you (which it inevitably does), you become better at moving past them.
 You don’t linger or wallow in your own self-pity for long.
 You get back up, and look for a way to keep going.
 Every person needs to know that they can keep going after taking a hit.

 A table sits atop four legs.
 If any one of those legs is missing, it loses its balance and cannot stand properly.
 Bear that in mind as you reflect on the four pillars outlined here.

 The point isn’t necessarily to become good at everything.
 The point is to identify the areas where you aren’t living up to your potential.
 Awareness is the first step to improvement.
 If you don’t know that you aren’t good at something, you have no way of getting better at it.

 While this isn’t true of every musician, I find that their weaknesses usually lie outside of talent and creative ability.
-Becoming a virtuoso is a worthy pursuit, and I admire those who choose to become craftspeople in their own right.
-However, those who want to take their career to the next level would do well to make careful note of each of the four pillars, and continue to grow themselves in all areas.
+Becoming a virtuoso is a worthy pursuit, and I admire those who choose to become craftspeople in their chosen discipline.
+Those who want to go beyond with their career, however, would do well to make careful note of each of the four pillars, and continue to grow themselves in each area.